antonkomarev/github-profile-views-counter/README.md

 Cloud solution launched as 100% free experience.
 You can [help me cut server costs] if you like this service.

+This counter designed to be an analytical instrument for you, but not for people who are visiting your profile.
+You could see profile views dynamics as result of publishing new project, blog post or taking part on conference.

+If you want to see big numbers in your profile - deploy self-hosted solution, and there will be no need to write a bot and hammering our server bandwidth.

+Everybody knows that any counters could be faked.
+A billion of views doesn't make you very popular person, it makes you a person with a billion number in counter.

 ### Create GitHub profile repository

 GitHub magic will happen as soon as you will create a new repository named equally to your username.